jieliu6/cv/content/authors/xiaotong-xu/_index.md

 ---
 # Display name
-name: Tianjun Li
+name: Xiaotong Xu

 # Username (this should match the folder name)
 authors:
-- tian-li
+- xiaotong-xu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate<br />EECS
+role: Undergraduate<br />CS-LSA

 # Organizations/Affiliations
 organizations: